statisticssweden/GDB.M2M.Service/readme.md

 Please note that we currently only support the ContentType: __multipart/form-data__ in the http request.

 # APIs Version 1 - Deprecated
-Below are the following deprecated APIs and URLs which are used:
+Below are the following deprecated APIs and URLs which where used:

 * __Test__ https://test.m2m.gdb.scb.se/m2m/v1/
 * __Production__ https://m2m.gdb.scb.se/m2m/v1/